yeonnnee/React_Planner/README.md

 :three: _Challenge_

-You can create any challenges, and record page for 30 days will be created.
-Challenge starts from the day after challenges created,and check btn will be enabled on corresponding date, the date has passed, check btn also disabled.
-When the challenge finished, the rate of success will be shown on the list.
+After the challenge is created, 30 day record page will be created.
+Challenge starts a day after challenges created.
+The check button will be enabled on corresponding date.
+However when the date has passed, check button will be disabled.
+As the challenge is terminated, the percentage rate of success will be appear on the list.

 Challenge has three status,